carymrobbins/intellij-haskforce/README.md

 Want to get started right away?
 Check out the [Quick Start Guide](https://github.com/carymrobbins/intellij-haskforce/wiki/Quick-Start-Guide)!

-Building the plugin
+Building with IntelliJ
 --------

-1. Clone HaskForce.
+**Note:** We currently use JDK 6 for building the plugin.

-1. If you haven't already, download and install IntelliJ IDEA and Java JDK.
+1. Copy the `build.skeleton.properties` to `build.properties` and update the paths to the JDK and IntelliJ installation.
 1. (Optional) Check out the Community Edition source files.
   * `$ git clone https://github.com/JetBrains/intellij-community.git idea`
   * Check the version of your IntelliJ installation by going to About IntelliJ IDEA and checking the